eLeMenCy/Midi4J/README.md

 operating systems.

 #####Huuuh!
 Another Java midi library...
 Why?
-Well, it was done in vue of future projects and as a fun exercise in my spare time to:
+Well, it was done in view of future projects and as a fun exercise in my spare time to:
 - Re-level-up my knowledge of the Midi protocol.
 - Learn:
     - How to create a small library with native binding *(my first one)*.
-    - JNA and the *(sadly not developed anymore)* JnAerator utility *(to bridge the C/C++ & Java worlds together)*.
+    - JNA and the *(sadly no longer developed)* JnAerator utility *(to bridge the C/C++ & Java worlds together)*.

 - Discover:
     - The Alsa and Jack API.